-The ATF said in a statement today that neither gun recovered at the scene appears to be the weapon that killed Terry, and may simply been left behind by the criminals.
+The ATF said in a statement today that neither gun recovered at the scene appears to be the weapon that killed Terry, and they may simply have been left behind by the criminals.
 "At this time, we're not aware of any forensic evidence that would link these guns to the homicide," the agency said.